MicrosoftDocs/webview2-win32-reference/1-0-721-prerelease/icorewebview2experimentalcompositioncontroller2.md

   : public IUnknown
 ```

-This interface is continuation of the [ICoreWebView2ExperimentalCompositionController](icorewebview2experimentalcompositioncontroller.md) interface.
+This interface is continuation of the [ICoreWebView2ExperimentalCompositionController](icorewebview2experimentalcompositioncontroller.md) interface to manage system cursor ID.

 ## Summary